Star

 THE PROGRAMME

-Now in it’s 21st year, this five-weekend programme entails the telling of myth(s) or fairy tale(s) by Dr. Martin Shaw, and then study and response to it.
+Now in its 21st year, this five-weekend programme entails the telling of myth(s) or fairy tale(s) by Dr. Martin Shaw, and then study and response to it.
 Over the gatherings a braided knot of relationship is formed between the story of your own life and the great ocean of these epic tales.
 The atmosphere is studious and lively in appropriate measure.
 It’s a migratory voyage through the grandeur of language, mythos and place.

 Dartmoor School of Myth Manor House